 Things I’m Proud of;

 The moment I opened my studio I joined every professional photographic organization I could to learn more and stay educated with a changing profession.
 After many years I became a president of both Professional Photographers of Massachusetts and Professional Photographers of New England.
 In 1996 I received the PPA Master of Photography degree and followed in 1997 with my PPA Craftsman.
-I am a Certified Professional Photographer and a PPA Affiliated Judge.
+I am a Certified Professional Photographer and a Professional Photographers of America approved Judge.
+I also have served as Chairman on several national committees at PPA.
 I think it’s clear I am dedicated to the betterment of our profession through the education of myself and others.

 I received one of the highest honors given by my peers, the PPA National Award not once (From Massachusetts) but twice (From Vermont).